eyal-lezmy/android-things-workshop/README.md

 Using this code snippet, move the servo to its minimum angle when pressing a button, and move it to its maximum angle when pressing the button again.
 You'll probably have to create a boolean variable that keeps the state of the PWM (whether it is at its minimum or maximum angle).

+**Note**: After implementing this code, you'll probably notice that setting a 1ms-2ms pulse duration range only makes the servo move around a 90° angle instead of 180°.
+The documentation values seem not to be perfect here.
+If you want to have a wider angle, use a wider range like 0.6ms-2.4ms for example.

 ## Fasten the servo motor to the catapult